ninjaaron/easyproc/README.rst

    be annoying to split each command argument into a separate list item. easyproc commands can be strings or lists.
-If it's a string, it's run through ``shlex.split()`` prior to being passed to ``subprocess.run()``.
+If it's a string, it's run through ``shlex.split()`` prior to being passed to ``subprocess.Popen()``.

-Additionally, easyproc defaults to error checking.
-As per *The Zen of Python*, "Errors should never pass silently -- unless explicitly silenced." easyproc follows this logic.

-*easyproc* does not replace all the functionality of the subprocess module by a long shot, but it does try to expose much of it by passing additional kwargs to ``subprocess.run()``, so many advanced use-cases should be possible, and one need only refer to the documentation for the subprocess module.
+*easyproc* does not replace all the functionality of the subprocess module, but it does try to expose almost all of it by passing additional kwargs to ``subprocess.Popen()``, so many advanced use-cases should be possible, and one need only refer to the documentation for the subprocess module.

+*easyproc* also uses a special type to return process output, ``ProcStream`` (and its child class, ``ProcErr`` for stderr).
+It most closely resembles a file-like-object and has many of the same methods.
+However, when you iterate on it, it strips newlines by default (this can be avoided, if desired), and it has special attributes for interacting with it as a string or a tuple

 *easyproc* provides four simple functions for messing with shell commands. ``easyproc.run()`` simply runs the command you give it through